 Weight: 5.4 oz (154 g)

-This very interesting process involves 28 steps and is significant in that the blade is hardened 3 times.
-The complete operation is carried out by Mr. Ishikawa.
-In addition to this unique process, all of his knives are single beveled designs.
+This very interesting process involves 28 steps and is significant in that the blade is hardened three times.
+The entire operation is carried out by Mr. Ishikawa.
+In addition to this unique process, all of his knives are single-beveled designs.

-This nakiri has an unusual single-beveled edge and thus comes with the customary inclusive edge angle of about 20 degrees as opposed to a double edge where the angle is around 30 degrees.
+This nakiri has an unusual single-beveled edge and thus comes with the customary inclusive edge angle of about 20 degrees, as opposed to a double edge where the angle is around 30 degrees.
 This enhances the cutting abilities, makes food release easier, and minimizes wedging.
 However, it does result in a blade that is restricted to right-handed users.
-The handle is a nice custom octagonal using burl wood and it's stabilized for long use.
+The handle is octagonal oak wood, and it's stabilized for long use.

 Reviews